-January 31, 2003 Katherine A. England Assistant Director Division of Market Regulation Securities and Exchange Commission 450 Fifth Street, N.W.
+February 27, 2003 Katherine A. England Assistant Director Division of Market Regulation Securities and Exchange Commission 450 Fifth Street, N.W.
 Washington, D.C.
-20549-1001 Re: File No. SR-NASD-2003-013 - Proposed Interpretive Material Regarding the Use of Investment Analysis Tools Dear Ms. England:
+20549-1001 Re: File No. SR-NASD-2003-013 - Amendment No. 1 to Proposed Interpretive Material Regarding the Use of Investment Analysis Tools Dear Ms. England:

-Pursuant to Rule 19b-4, enclosed please find the above-numbered rule filing.
-Also enclosed is a 3-l/2" disk containing the rule filing in Microsoft Word 7.0 to facilitate production of the Federal Register release.
+Pursuant to Rule 19b-4, enclosed please find Amendment No. 1 to the above-numbered rule filing.
+Amendment No. 1 merely corrects a technical error in the original rule filing by changing footnotes in the proposed Interpretive Material ("IM") to endnotes, thereby making it easier for reviewers to differentiate between the rule filing language and the proposed IM language.
+Amendment No. 1 completely replaces and supersedes the first 25 pages of the original rule filing.
+Also enclosed is a 3-l/2" disk containing Amendment No. 1 in Microsoft Word 7.0 to facilitate production of the Federal Register release.

 If you have any questions, please contact Nancy C. Libin, Associate General Counsel, Office of General Counsel, Regulatory Policy and Oversight, at (202) 728-8835, e-mail nancy.libin@nasd.com; or James S. Wrona, Associate General Counsel, Office of General Counsel, Regulatory Policy and Oversight, at (202) 728-8270, e-mail jim.wrona@nasd.com.
 The fax number of the Office of General Counsel is (202) 728-8264.

 Very truly yours,

 Barbara Z. Sweeney Senior Vice President and Corporate Secretary

 Enclosures

 SECURITIES AND EXCHANGE COMMISSION

 Washington, D.C.